db47h/grog/README.md

 - NOT game oriented: since you have control over the event loop, feel free to wait for events before drawing.
 Or draw only whenever is necessary.
+- The loop sub-package provides implementations for different event loop models with configurable timestep and frame rate clamping.
 - No built-in Z coordinate handling.
 Z-order must be managed by the client code (just draw in the proper order).
 This might end-up being implemented, depending on available time for trying different solutions.